hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 ## Flyout header

-The Flyout header features several properties to better communicate the purpose and content within the component:
+The Flyout header features several properties to better communicate the purpose and content within the component.

 ### Title icon